Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Your body will go back to producing creatine levels of about 2 grams daily so that your muscles still get some of the benefits.

-But when you start to take creatine supplements again, then the nutrition boost should trigger better responses in your muscles.
+But when you start to take creatine supplements again, the nutrition boost should trigger better responses in your muscles.

 Related Articles: